GE Marc V: Details

 These radios are seen as obsolete and there is only one known instance of this system operating in the U.S. today (Grant County, Oklahoma).
-The general category of this kind of trunked system is called, "Scan-based trunking."
-In the U.S. and Australia, these systems used analog FM, operated in the 806-869 MHz band, and were primarily used for commercial, non-public-safety trunking.
-Some earlier systems offered half-duplex, (push-to-talk) telephone interconnect and later versions also offered full duplex telephone interconnect.
+The general category of this kind of trunked system is called "Scan-based trunking."
+In the U.S. and Australia, these systems used analog FM, operated in the 806–869 MHz band, and were primarily used for commercial, non-public-safety trunking.
+Some earlier systems offered half-duplex, (push-to-talk) telephone interconnects and later versions also offered full-duplex telephone interconnects.
 This feature was popular before the rollout of analog cellular telephones.

-Radio models used in these systems included the names, "Classic", "Corona", "Centura", generally referred to as 3C radios.
+Radio models used in these systems included the names "Classic", "Corona" and "Centura", generally referred to as 3C radios.
 While most radio models were sold with a speaker and microphone, some had a telephone handset and cradle attached to the front of the dash-mount radio housing.
 There was an earlier trunk-mount model that looked like a MASTR Executive II with the name Mastr.
-A MPR-series hand-held model was offered for GE Marc V trunked systems.
+An MPR-series hand-held model was offered for GE Marc V trunked systems.
 Later models included a Japanese-made radio with model numbers beginning with TMX (mobiles) and TPX (portables).
 Certain later models of PCS and MDX radios were dual-mode, supporting GE Marc V and EDACS.

 A large system operator might own their radio backbone (repeaters).
 GE Marc V Specialized Mobile Radio systems, where subscribers paid a company to operate the trunked radio system, were present in major U.S. cities.
-The operators typically charged a monthly fee for each radio plus airtime charges.
+The operators typically charge a monthly fee for each radio plus airtime charges.